 Design and Technology

-The Literacy and Numeracy Framework (LNF) is embedded into our curriculum and schemes of work throughout the school.
+The Literacy and Numeracy Framework (LNF) and Digital Competency Framework (DCF) are embedded into our curriculum and schemes of work throughout the school.

 The LNF has two components divided into the following strands.